History of Vermont: New Hampshire Grants, New York's claim, and the Vermont Republic

 The end of the war brought new settlers to Vermont.
 The first settler of the grants was Samuel Robinson, who began clearing land in Bennington in 1761.

 In the 28 years from 1763 to 1791, the non-Indian population of Vermont rose from 300 to 85,000.

 A fort at Crown Point had been built in 1759, and the Crown Point Military Road stretched across the Green Mountains from Springfield to Chimney Point, making traveling from the neighboring British colonies easier than ever before.
 Three colonies laid claim to the area.
 The Province of Massachusetts Bay claimed the land on the basis of the 1629 charter of the Massachusetts Bay Colony.
 The Province of New York claimed Vermont based on land granted to the Duke of York (later King James II & VII) in 1664.
+(The Connecticut River was also the eastern boundary of 1616 claim by Dutch colonists, though the British-Dutch border near the Atlantic Ocean would later be adjusted considerably.)
 The Province of New Hampshire, whose western limits had never been determined, also claimed Vermont, in part based upon a decree of George II in 1740.
-On March 5, 1740, George II ruled that Massachusetts's northern boundary in this area would be from a point near the Merrimack River due west (its present location).
+On March 5, 1740, George II ruled that Massachusetts's northern boundary in this area would be its present location - due west from a point three miles due north of Pawtucket Falls on the Merrimack River.
 The boundary was surveyed by Richard Hasen in 1741, and Fort Dummer (Brattleboro), was found to be north of the line.
 Provisions and support for Fort Dummer were ordered by the Colonial Office from New Hampshire in the following years.

 New Hampshire's governor, Benning Wentworth, issued a series of 135 land grants between 1749 and 1764 called the New Hampshire Grants.
 Many of these were in a large valley on the west (or New York side) of the Green Mountains and only about forty miles from Albany.
 The town was laid out in 1749 and was settled after the war in 1761.
 The town was named Bennington for Wentworth.
 The location of the town was well north of the Massachusetts limit set by decree in 1740, and east of the known eastern limit of New York, twenty miles east of the Hudson River.
 Ultimately, by 1754, Wentworth had granted lands for 15 towns.

-On July 20, 1764, King George III established the boundary between New Hampshire and New York along the west bank of the Connecticut River, north of Massachusetts, and south of 45 degrees north latitude.
-Under this decree, Albany County, New York, as it then existed, implicitly gained the land presently known as Vermont.
-Although disputes occasionally broke out later, this line became the boundary between New Hampshire and Vermont, and is the modern boundary.
-When New York refused to recognize land titles through the New Hampshire Grants (towns created earlier by New Hampshire in present Vermont), dissatisfied colonists organized in opposition, which led to the proclamation of independent Vermont on January 15, 1777.